- Ubuntu 16.04 LTS

 Key-based authentication is a nice alternative to username/password-based login.
 Below is a basic process describing how to generate an RSA key pair and install public key on Raspberry Pi.

-For more info see How to configure ssh key-based authentication on a linux server.
+For more info see How to configure ssh key-based authentication on a linux server, or Securing your Raspberry Pi.

 Create RSA key pair